lora202011/dragino_pi_gateway_fwd/lora_pkt_fwd/readme.md

     - PPS mode: when GPS is enabled, the value read in sample register is the value that the concentrator counter had when last GPS’s PPS occurred.
 So this changes every second only.
-As in our case GPS is enabled (LGW_GPS_EN==1), we need to have a way to get the actual concentrator current time, at any time.
+With this version of the forwarder, the concentrator timestamp is constantly bound to the real time mode, as the SX1301 has no PPS connection.
-For this, a new thread has been added to the packet forwarder (thread_timersync) which will regularly:
+The thread_timersync thread has been added to the packet forwarder which will
-    - Disable GPS mode of SX1301 counter sampler
+regularly:
     - Get current Unix time
     - Get current SX1301 counter
-    - Compute the offset between Unix and SX1301 clocks and store it
-    - Re-enable GPS mode of SX1301 counter sampler Then a new function has been added to estimate the current concentrator counter at any time based on the current Unix time and offset computed by the timersync thread.
+    - Compute the offset between Unix and SX1301 clocks and store it Then a new function has been added to estimate the current concentrator counter at any time based on the current Unix time and offset computed by the timersync thread.